WHAT’S NEW

 Media Contact: Bruce Gray, bruce.gray@soundtransit.org

-The Seattle Convention Center has continued to secure major industry accolades, earning best convention center awards from the World Travel Awards, World MICE Awards, Meetings Today, BizBash, Smart Meetings, and more this year.
+The Seattle Convention Center has continued to secure major industry accolades, earning best convention center awards from the World Travel Awards, World MICE Awards, Meetings Today, BizBash, Smart Meetings, and more in 2024.
 See the full list of accolades here, including 2023 awards.

 The Seattle Convention Center’s newest addition, The Summit, opened and welcomed its first groups in January 2023.
 The Summit added approximately 250,000 square feet of exhibition space, 160,000 square feet of meeting room space, including a 60,000-square-foot ballroom.
 In January 2024, the Summit building became one of the few U.S. convention centers to achieve LEED Platinum certification from the U.S. Green Building Council.
 Summit occupies a pinnacle design position in the next evolution of convention centers rooted in the urban core context and supported by a vertically organized flow.
 The stacked configuration maximizes the efficiency of the urban site, effectively bringing interior and exterior spaces together.
 Skylights bringing daylight deep into the event spaces, the layering of soft and hard landscape elements, and expansive views of the city in all directions enhance the urban nature of the facility.
 Air handling units are equipped with economizer functionality, meaning they can run at 100 percent outside air, not recycled air, under moderate temperature conditions.
 Storm water treatment in outdoor planting areas will feature innovative sustainable strategies.
 The design pays homage to Seattle with The Hillclimb: The Pine Street facade features a suspended stair and escalator system that provides event attendee access from street level to the ballroom level on top.
 The Hillclimb is an iconic design element authentic to the Pacific Northwest made of wood with seating elements for guests.
 It enlivens the convention experience while providing respite from activities.
 Learn more at visitseattle.org/meeting-professionals/convention-center/summit-overview.